List of EastEnders characters introduced in 2003: Pushpa Ferreira

 Pushpa Ferreira, played by Madhur Jaffrey, is the mother of Ash (Ameet Chana), Adi (Ameet Chana), Ronny (Ray Panthaki) and Kareena (Pooja Shah).
 She is separated from her husband Dan Ferreira| (Dalip Tahil) after she had an affair with his best friend, with whom she moved in with.
 Dan claims to Shirley Benson (Robyn Moore) that Pushpa is dead, but his lie is uncovered when she arrives at a wedding and introduces herself to Shirley.

 Tony Jamison

-Tony Jamison, played by Ben Cartwright, is the ex-partner-in-crime of Dennis Rickman (Nigel Harman), and used to work with Dennis for their gangland boss Jack Dalton (Hywel Bennett) - which led to Dennis serving an 18-month prison sentence for Dalton.
+Tony Jamison, played by Ben Cartwright, is the ex-partner-in-crime of Dennis Rickman (Nigel Harman), and used to work with Dennis for their gangland boss Jack Dalton (Hywel Bennett) – which led to Dennis serving an 18-month prison sentence for Dalton.

-A broke Tony visits Dennis in 2003 asking for money.
+A broke Tony visits Dennis in 2003 asking for £20,000.
 He persuades Dennis to ask Dalton for a loan on his behalf.
-This provokes Dalton to order Dennis' love rival, Phil Mitchell (Steve McFadden), to kill him at the "Angie's Den" nightclub.
-However, Dennis persuades Phil to let him kill Dalton - which he does in a nearby forest.
-Tony has not seen or heard from after this.
+Dennis succeeds in getting the loan, but this provokes Dalton to order Dennis' love rival, Phil Mitchell (Steve McFadden), to kill him at the "Angie's Den" nightclub.
+However, Dennis persuades Phil to let him kill Dalton – which he does in a nearby forest.
+Three months later in October, Dennis meets up with Tony in a Greek Cafe to discuss a business proposition, but he does not reveal what it is.
+Dennis says all he needs is no more than £2000, but is dismayed when Tony tells him that all the money has gone; due to paying off "debt collectors, the lot".
+Tony has not been seen or heard from after this.